nvie/git-toolbelt/README.md

     $ git branch  # did not switch branches master
     * mybranch

+### git is-repo

+Helper function that determines whether the current directory has a Git repo associated to it.
+Scriptable equivalent of `git repo`.

+### git repo

+Prints the location of the Git directory, typically `.git`, but could differ based on the setup.
+Will return with a non-zero exit code if not in a repo.

+    $ cd /path/to/my/worktree
+    $ git repo
+    .git
+    $ cd /tmp
+    $ git repo
+    fatal: Not a git repository (or any of the parent directories): .git

 ### git has-local-changes / git is-clean / git is-dirty